 If you are looking for a platform for your football writing, stories, reports, or other media, we would like to hear from you.

-We don’t pay writers.
+We can’t pay writers.
 No one gets paid at WFi at the moment, including the editors, and on the rare occasion any money is made it goes back into the site and podcasts to support hosting fees, production, and upkeep of the various strands of our football media outlet.

 Many WFi contributors have gone to secure paid work in the industry and have had their work published by outlets including the BBC, the Guardian, the Times, Sky Sports, the Telegraph, and Football Whispers.
-Others have gone into full or part time scouting or coaching roles.
+Others have gone into full or part-time scouting or coaching roles.

 We also receive contributions from those already working in football, or the football media, who need an outlet which gives them the freedom to publish something different.